CodeMari/BraessParadoxSumo/README.md

-Run sumo configuration file in terminal with this command : bp2.sumocfg
+Run sumo configuration file in terminal with this command: bp2.sumocfg
 ![run2](images/bp2.png)